The Red Star: Development and predecessor works

 Christian Gossett began his career in 1988 on Tales of the Ninja Warriors for CFW publishing.
 CFW, a Martial Arts supply distributor, received a pitch from Bradley "Peter" Parker, a comics artist and writer.
 The pitch was to publish a black and white comics anthology, in which their martial arts catalogue could be advertised.
-The late 80's black and white boom being in full swing, CFW greenlit the anthology, and Tales of the Ninja Warriors joined the mania.
+The late 80's black and white boom being in full swing, CFW greenlit the anthology, including Tales of the Ninja Warriors.
 Only nineteen years old when he was hired, and with no previous professional comics experience, Gossett was tasked with creating, writing, drawing, inking and lettering his pages every month.

 From there, thanks to the recommendation of his friend Frank Gomez, Gossett was hired by Dark Horse Comics to pencil the first two issues of Star Wars: Tales of the Jedi.
 A lifelong Star Wars fan like most of his generation, Gossett threw himself into the role.
-Gossett recalled that "it was a different time in the industry.
-My royalty check from Tales of the Jedi #1 was enough that I bought a brand new Ford pickup truck".

-Gossett's innovative designs and romantic imagery would keep him in the Old Republic for several more Star Wars series: "In the midst of all of this fun, I had learned so much about storytelling, I couldn't help but ask myself what kind of story I would tell.
-I was living in Berkeley at the time, and one night in my studio apartment, I thought long and hard about a project of my own.
-What came from it was The Red Star."
+Gossett's innovative designs and romantic imagery would keep him for several more Star Wars stories.
+His work on Star Wars brought him a lot of experience to create his own independent project, resulting in writing a comic book named The Red Star.